 - You are responsible for the behavior of your visitor, and they must confirm to the basic halachic standards and standards of conduct of Yeshiva University.

 - All individuals not currently residing in University Housing are to be signed in with the guard in the lobby and must present valid photo identification to University personnel upon request.
 University faculty and staff are permitted on dormitory floors only if they have a direct responsibility to be there (i.e. housekeeping, maintenance, housing, etc.) or if they are signed in as a guest by a student in housing or accompanied by security.

 A male visitor who is at least 16 years old may stay overnight as your guest in University Housing under the following conditions:

 - You find a student who gives permission for your guest to use his bed; check with the roommate to make sure he is willing to have a guest.

 - You must complete a Guest Authorization Form and have it officially approved.
 Contact your floor RA for permission, at least one day before your guest arrives.
 Any RA may sign the guest form.
 Bring the form to the Department of Safety and Security, after your guest shows the Department of Safety and Security a photo ID, he will then receive a visitor's pass.

 - You are responsible for the behaviors and actions of your guest or visitor; he must comply with all of our regulations and halachic [Jewish law] standards.

 - Guests are permitted only for a short stay, no longer than 72 hours.
-Additionally, overnight guests are permitted no more than five nights in a four week span.
+Additionally, overnight guests are permitted no more than five nights in a three week span.